Skip Navigation

 Bible

 All junior high students have daily devotionals in their homeroom, which provides the opportunity for students to support one another and grow deeper in the walk.
-In addition, junior high students attend 24 chapel programs through the school year.
+In addition, junior high students attend 24 chapel programs throughout the school year.
 Chapel programs include a time of worship and singing and a variety of speakers that teach lessons relevant to the students’ lives, as well as offering opportunities for the students to develop their leadership and communication skills by presenting at chapel themselves.